JetBrains/Qodana/topics/flexinspect.md

 ```
 {collapsible="true"}

+> To debug your inspections, you can add `inspection.registerProblem(<psi-element>, "<debug-message>")` to the
+inspection codebase and view a debug message in your IDE.

 ### Test your inspection in the IDE

 After you create your inspection, you can see the compilation status on the toolbar
 in the upper part of the inspection file, and recompile an inspection.
 You can also open files using **PSI Viewer**, and
 study inspection examples.
+When you change the inspection code, you need to explicitly recompile the inspection using the
+recompile button in the left part of the toolbar, or use the <shortcut>Alt+Shift+Enter</shortcut> / <shortcut>⌥⇧Enter</shortcut>
+shortcut.

 <img src="flexinspect-test-your-inspection.png" width="706" alt="FlexInspect toolbar" border-effect="line"/>

-When you change the code, you need to explicitly recompile the inspection using the recompile button in the left part of
-the toolbar.
 To see how the new inspection functions on your code, open a file containing a problem the inspection is
 supposed to highlight.

 <img src="flexinspect-test-inspection.gif" width="881" alt="Testing the inspection in IDE" border-effect="line"/>